janesser/BigDecimalMath4Scala/README.md

 * to make use of BigDecimal easier
 * to make code more fluent to read
 * to give control over the scale and precision of calculation
+* to provide a rich feature set of numeric computations (which match the every requested precision).

 Steps to integrate: